Acornsgrow/hitnmiss/README.md

 If you want your cache implementation to be smarter and say validate a fingerprint or last modified value against the source, you can do it simply by overwriting the `stale?(*args)` method with your own staleness checking logic.
-The following is an example this.
+The following is an example of this.

 ```ruby
 class MostRecentPrice